The heat and mass transfer modeling and experimental study for multi-pass freeze concentration were presented.

 2. Experimental apparatus and procedure

 The experimental system was basically the same as that described in our previous paper with minor modifications.
 It mainly consisted of a refrigeration unit, a scraper heat exchanger, a crystallizer, a measurement and control unit, and two storage tanks (Ding et al., 2019).
 The SSHE, an important part of the FC system that is associated with the heat and mass transfer, used a screw scraper, as shown in Fig. 1.
-The scraper not only provided scraping action on the cooling surface but also helped to drive ice and juice to float upward into the suspension crystallizer located above.
+The scraper not only provided scraping action on the cooling surface but also helped to drive ice and juice to float upward in o the suspension crystallizer located above.
 When the juice was cooled to or below its freezing point, dendritic nuclei of the ice precipitated on the cooling surface first (Qin et al., 2009b), which was then scraped off to mix with the solution to form an ice slurry.
 The ascending ice crystals were intercepted by the perforated plate below the top cover of the crystallizer, but the juice passed through the perforated plate and flowed out of the top cover and returned to the bottom of the SSHE to form external circulation.
 The process flowchart is shown in Fig. 2, where the pre-treatment steps were completed by the juice manufacturer, and the freeze concentration steps were carried out using the experimental setup described above.

 During the ice production period, i.e., the freezing stage, ice Ostwald ripening occurred in the crystallizer simultaneously, which required at least for 3 h for dilute aqueous solutions, such as the original apple juice at a concentration of approximately 10°Bx (a higher juice concentration requires longer ripening times).
 During this time, newborn micron-size dendritic ice nuclei grew to several hundreds of microns to make the final washing operation possible.
-When the crystallizer was fully filled by ice particles and formed a tightly packed ice bed, freezing of the pass-1 FC ended and was followed by a wash process, in which 0 °C water was introduced into the crystallizer from the top cover to displace the concentrated juice of the ice bed in a form of plug flow.
+When the crystallizer was fully filled by ice particles and formed a tightly packed ice bed, freezing of the pass-1 FC ended and was followed by a wash process, in which 0 °C water was introduced in o the crystallizer from the top cover to displace the concentrated juice of the ice bed in a form of plug flow.
 The concentrated juice was discharged at the bottom of the SSHE simultaneously.
 The same volume of water as that of the concentrated juice collected was added.
 The flow rate was controlled under the critical velocity to maintain plug-flow in the ice bed, which produced a sharp wash front, or interface, between the washed and un-washed ice beds.
 This prevented the mixing of water and the concentrated juice.
 The concentration of the latter was approximately 1.8 times that of the original juice.
 If targeting a higher concentration, the collected pass-1 FC juice would sent through a second FC process, which is referred to as the pass-2 FC, and so on.
 For more details of the FC system and experimental procedure, please refer to our previous published articles (Ding et al., 2019; Qin et al., 2019).